fggreeff/quote-event-stream/README.md

 [Event Store](https://eventstore.com/docs/getting-started/index.html)

 You have two options of running the Event Store, either a pre-configured connection or local setup:
+The pre-configured is already setup, you may skip this step.

 #### Pre-configured
 EventStore Connection Details